AnyChart/docs.anychart.com/Basic_Charts/Japanese_Candlestick_Chart.md

 A [Tooltip](../Common_Settings/Tooltip) is a text box displayed when a point on a chart is hovered.
 There is a number of visual and other settings available: for example, you can edit the text by using font settings and [text formatters](../Common_Settings/Text_Formatters), change the style of background, adjust the position of a tooltip, and so on.

-## Candlestick Patterns
+### Candlestick Patterns

-In technical analysis, a candlestick pattern is a movement in prices shown graphically on a candlestick chart that some believe can predict a particular market movement.
-The recognition of the pattern is subjective and programs that are used for charting have to rely on predefined rules to match the pattern.
-There are 42 recognized patterns that can be split into simple and complex patterns.
+In technical analysis, a candlestick pattern is a movement in prices shown graphically on a candlestick chart.
+Some believe that it can predict a particular market movement.
+The recognition of the pattern is subjective, and charting programs have to rely on predefined rules to match the pattern.
+There are 42 recognized patterns, which can be divided into two groups: simple and complex.

-The sample with the following data demonstrates most popular simple patterns.
+Here are the most popular simple patterns, shown in the sample below:

 <table width="319" border="1" class="dtTABLE">
 <tbody><tr>